gcallah/hambone/chaps/chap4.md

 Alistair said, "Yeah, a real sweet car, until you wrecked it."

-Hampton left.
+Hampton laughed.
 "Let's not mention that.
 Anyway, back to the pig.
 Naturally, I wanna find out what up with it.
 So I pull my car over to the side of the road, and get out.
 I asked the farmer how he doin', and he tells me he havin' a blessed day."